Execution of Maximilian I, Emperor of Mexico (1867)

 Benito Juarez, President of Mexico. source: Wikipedia

 Maximilian arrived in Veracruz, Mexico, to a frosty reception.
-While he was supported by Napoleon and the Mexican conservatives, the Liberal forces led by Mexican President Benito Juarez refused to recognize him as Emperor.
+He was supported by Napoleon III and the Mexican conservatives but the liberal forces led by Benito Juárez, the former president deposed by the French, refused to recognize his rule.
 Despite this, Maximilian and Carlotta (as she was now known) set out to improve conditions in Mexico.
 He soon angered his conservative supporters when he chose to continue several of the liberal policies set in place by the Juarez government, including religious freedom and land reforms.

-Following the American Civil War, the US recognized Juarez as the rightful leader of Mexico and pressured France to end their support for Maximilian.
-Eventually, in 1866, Emperor Napoleon withdrew his troops from Mexico under pressure from the United States, and to build up his troops at home in the ongoing battle with Prussia.
-Napoleon even urged Maximilian to leave Mexico but he refused.
+Following the American Civil War, the United States recognized Juarez as the rightful leader of Mexico and pressured France to end its support for Maximilian.
+Eventually, in 1866, Emperor Napoleon III withdrew his troops from Mexico under pressure from the United States, and to build up his troops at home in the ongoing battle with Prussia.
+Napoleon III even urged Maximilian to leave Mexico but he refused.
 He continued to fight the conservative forces led by Juarez before being forced to retreat to Santiago de Queretaro in February 1867.
-There, in May, he tried to escape but the plan was sabotaged by a military officer who was bribed to leave a gate open and allow the forces to get through.
-The city fell to the conservative forces and Maximilian was taken into custody.
-He was court-martialed and sentenced to death.
+In May 1867, Maximilian tried to escape but the plan was sabotaged by a military officer who was bribed to leave a gate open and allow the forces through.
+The city fell to the conservative forces and Maximilian was taken into custody, court-martialed, and sentenced to death.
 Despite pleas from many of the reigning crowns of Europe, President Juarez refused to pardon the former Emperor and save his life.

 The Execution